-If (1) the board overrides a veto by TdF of a business combination or (2) an unsolicited offer by any person other than TdF or any of its affiliates has commenced or occurred, TdF will have the option to:

-- . acquire for cash all of the CTSH shares beneficially owned by us at their fair market value or - . sell for cash to us all of the CTSH shares and warrants beneficially owned by TdF at their fair market value.
+If (1) the Board overrides a veto by TdF of a business combination or (2) an unsolicited offer by any person (other than TdF or any of its affiliates) has commenced or occurred, TdF will have the option us to (x) acquire for cash all of the CTSH shares beneficially owned by us at their fair market value or (y) sell for cash to us all of the CTSH shares and warrants beneficially owned by TdF at their fair market value.

-Immediately before completion of any business combination or unsolicited offer, TdF may require us to purchase one-half of the shares of Class A common stock held by TdF and its affiliates for cash at the offer price per share of common stock under the business combination or unsolicited offer.
+Immediately prior to the consummation of any business combination or unsolicited offer, TdF may require us to purchase one-half of the shares of Class A common stock held by TdF and its affiliates for cash at the offer price per share of common stock pursuant to the business combination or unsolicited offer.